section-engineering-education/engineering-education/content/articles/introducing-threads-in-java-socket-programming/index.md

 - The new thread gets access to all available streams as soon as it is allocated.
 While the server is allocated, it will accept this request.
 - Until the first request is complete, the server accepts and processes the second one.
 ### Testing the program
 It does matter where you save the two applications.
-Run the `Server.java` and the `Client.java` one after the other.
+Run the `Server.java` and the `Client.java` one after another.
 To execute numerous instances of the client program simultaneously, utilize an IDE like multiple instances, or run the client software in separate files.
 To get the results data input stream displayed above, you will need numerous clients.

 ### Conclusion
 This article taught socket programming, thread and its use, server-side programming, and client-side programming.